RenderKit/oidn/README.md

 balance between denoising performance and quality.

 It accepts either a low dynamic range (LDR) or high dynamic range (HDR) color image as input.
-Optionally, it also accepts additional auxiliary feature images, e.g. albedo and normal, which improve the denoising quality, preserving more details in the image.
+Optionally, it also accepts auxiliary feature images, e.g. albedo and normal, which improve the denoising quality, preserving more details in the image.

 The filter can be created by passing `"RT"` to the `oidnNewFilter` function as the filter type.
 The filter supports the following